Nationals vs. Diamondbacks Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has put up 56 hits with 17 doubles, two triples, seven home runs and 20 walks.
-He has driven in 28 runs with one stolen base.
+- Jeimer Candelario has 56 hits with 17 doubles, two triples, seven home runs, 20 walks and 28 RBI.
+He's also stolen one base.

 Candelario Recent Games